Skip to main content

 Current Status: Sustain

-The Companies Act 2014, as amended, establishes the financial reporting framework applicable to companies in Ireland, including requirements relating to accounting standards and financial reporting thresholds.
-In accordance with European Union legislation and national law, companies whose securities are admitted to trading on a regulated market are required to prepare consolidated financial statements in accordance with International Financial Reporting Standards (IFRS Accounting Standards) as adopted by the European Union.
+The Companies Act 2014, as amended, establishes the financial reporting framework applicable to companies in Ireland.
+As a member of the European Union (EU), Ireland requires companies whose securities are admitted to trading on an EU regulated market to prepare consolidated financial statements in accordance with International Financial Reporting Standards (IFRS) Accounting Standards as adopted by the EU.
+Other entities may apply Financial Reporting Standard (FRS) 102, EU-adopted IFRS, or other frameworks permitted under Irish law.

 Current Status: Sustain